 Question: "Can a Christian lose salvation?"

 A Christian cannot lose salvation.
-Most, if not all, of what the Bible says happens to us when we receive Jesus Christ as Savior would be invalidated if salvation could be lost.
-Salvation cannot be reversed.
+Most, if not all, of what the Bible says happens to us when we receive Christ would be invalidated if salvation could be lost.
+Salvation is the gift of God, and God’s gifts are “irrevocable” (Romans 11:29).
 A Christian cannot be un-newly created.
-Redemption cannot be undone.
-Eternal life cannot be lost and still be considered eternal.
-If a Christian can lose salvation, God would have to go back on His Word and change His mind—two things that Scripture tells us God never does.
+The redeemed cannot be unpurchased.
+Eternal life cannot be temporary.
+God cannot renege on His Word.
+Scripture says that God cannot lie (Titus 1:2).

 Two common objections to the belief that a Christian cannot lose salvation concern these experiential issues: 1) What about Christians who live in a sinful, unrepentant lifestyle?
 2) What about Christians who reject the faith and deny Christ?
 The problem with these objections is the assumption that everyone who calls himself a “Christian” has actually been born again.
 The Bible declares that a true Christian will not live a state of continual, unrepentant sin (1 John 3:6).
 The Bible also says that anyone who departs the faith is demonstrating that he was never truly a Christian (1 John 2:19).
 He may have been religious, he may have put on a good show, but he was never born again by the power of God.
 “By their fruit you will recognize them” (Matthew 7:16).
 The redeemed of God belong “to him who was raised from the dead, in order that we might bear fruit for God” (Romans 7:4).